elusivecodes/fQuery/README.md

 Get the computed height of the first node.

 - `selector` is a query selector string, a *HTMLElement*, *Document*, *Window*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `options` is an object containing properties to define how the height should be calculated.
+- `options` is an object containing options for how the height should be calculated.
     - `boxSize` is a number indicating the box sizing to calculate.
 Allowed values are *0* (no padding), *1* (padding), *2* (padding and border), *3* (padding, border and margin) and *4* (scroll area), and will default to *1*.
     - `outer` is a boolean indicating whether to use the window outer height, and will default to *false*.